County Ground Stadium: Early 20th century

 In 1901, for the coronation of Edward VII, the ground hosted a sports day for the public, including egg and spoon race, sack race, and greasy pole, a military tournament the following day, and the Exeter Horse Show.

 In September 1905, the County Ground staged the opening match of the New Zealand rugby team's first-ever British tour, against the Devon County XV.
 New Zealand's "All Blacks" nickname was first coined in media reports of their shock 55–4 victory over Devon.

 By November 1905, the Devon County Athletic Group company reported that the stadium was in dire financial trouble, and faced closure within 6 months, but by 1907, they reported a healthy profit.

 In 1911, the ground was once again the focus of coronation celebrations for George V, including a display by over one thousand schoolchildren, and a grand firework display in the evening.

 The ground closed for World War I, and in 1918 burned down, delaying reopening until 1921 with the construction of a new grandstand.

-In January 1929, the cycle track was ripped up, and replaced with a motorcycle speedway track.
-The original company went into liquidiation in 1930 after a year, but the track was taken on by a second promoter, but speedway stopped after only 2 years, closing in 1931 when the second promoting company went into liquidation.
+In January 1929, Southern Speedways Ltd, led by Mr Seward Glanfield agreed a ten-year contract with the Devon Athletic Ground Company and the cycle track was ripped up, and replaced with a motorcycle speedway track.
+The original company went into liquidation in 1930 after a year, but the track was taken on by a second promoter, but speedway stopped after only 2 years, closing in 1931 when the second promoting company went into liquidation.

 On Saturday 13 December 1930, promoters started independent (unaffiliated to a governing body) greyhound racing, with the 370 yards track holding races over 250, 440, 620 and 810 metres.
 The track was described as a tight circuit with an almost square shaped track.
 Main competitions included the Spring Cup, Derby and St Leger and they had an 'Inside Sumner' hare system.